-Elfgift Stained Glass is a trading name of The Typothecary Ltd. The studio is occasionally open to the public and we run workshops in the building.
+Elfgift Glass is the shop name for my work.
+The studio is occasionally open to the public and we run workshops in the building.
 See Upcoming Events for the next date or get in touch for an appointment.

 The studio address is: